ccsl-usp/modelo-latex/README.md

  * The translated version of the natbib package included in the template is old; we should update it.

+ * Consider migrating from fancyhdr to titleps (it is easier to customize).

 ## License